 Memorial Hermann’s vision is to be the preeminent health system in the United States by advancing the health of those we serve through trusted partnerships with physicians, employees and others to deliver the best possible health solutions while relentlessly pursuing quality and value.

-With 12 hospitals (includes a level I trauma center and a hospital for children, two rehabilitation hospitals, and eight suburban hospitals) Memorial Hermann is the largest not-for-profit, community-owned, health system in southeast Texas.
-The system also operates three Heart & Vascular Institute locations, the Mischer Neuroscience Institute, the Ironman Sports Medicine Institute, an air ambulance, cancer, imaging and surgery centers, sports medicine and rehabilitation centers, outpatient laboratories, a chemical dependency treatment center, a home health agency, a retirement community and a nursing home.
+With 11 licensed hospitals (includes a level I trauma center which is the teaching hospital for The University of Texas Medical School at Houston, two rehabilitation hospitals (including TIRR, one of the nation’s top rehabilitation and research hospitals), and nine suburban hospitals (two share a license)), Memorial Hermann is the largest not-for-profit, community-owned, health system in southeast Texas.
+Within Memorial Hermann-Texas Medical Center, the system also operates an orthopedic specialty hospital, a hospital for children and a burn treatment center.
+Adding to Memorial Hermann’s services within the community are three Heart & Vascular Institute locations, the Mischer Neuroscience Institute, the Ironman Sports Medicine Institute, Life Flight® air ambulance, PaRC, a substance abuse treatment center, cancer, imaging, wound care, palliative care, surgery centers, sports medicine and rehabilitation centers, outpatient laboratories, a home health agency, a retirement community and a nursing home.

 In the greater Houston area where a staggering 30% are uninsured, Memorial Hermann annually contributes more than $438 million in costs in uncompensated care and community benefit activities.

 Overview of Memorial Hermann Health System